Chanting rhythm syllables while and clapping or tapping the rhythm is an easy and fun way to quickly learn rather complicated rhythm patterns.

 Quarter note (1 beat)= Ta

-Practice on these examples.
-Keep the beat steady as you chant the syllables!
+Practice with these examples.
+Remember to keep the beat steady as you chant the syllables!

 (The bold letters indicate where the beat is.)